Frequently Asked Questions

 Phase I (didactic phase) consists of 11 months of classroom work on the anesthesia campus in Sioux Falls,

 SD.
 During Phase II of the program students will finish the remaining 19 months of the program at their primary clinical site located throughout SD, NE, MN and IA.
 All students will spend 2-4 months during Phase II on a specialty rotation to gain experience not offered by their primary site.
 Most students will be required to travel for their specialty rotations.
-Travel expenses, room and board are the responsibility of the student.
+Travel expenses, room and board, and licensure expenses are the responsibility of the student.

 27. Am I required to carry health or malpractice insurance during the program?

 You are required to carry health insurance during Phase I and Phase II.
 Full-time students are billed the yearly cost of the insurance in the fall and enrolled in the program unless a signed insurance waiver card is returned to the Business Office in Bede Room 211.
 If you have questions about the insurance, contact the Business Office at (605) 668-1575 or (800) 658-3677.
 For further questions on the student health insurance, please contact Rice Insurance at (605) 334-6800 or (800) 658-3677 or visit the Student Assurance Services web site at www.sas-mn.com.
 Students wishing to carry their own heath insurance coverage must show proof of enrollment in their chosen company.
 Malpractice coverage is provided for students by the college during Phase I and Phase II of the nurse anesthesia program.

 28. What are the requirements for admission?